delassus/HElib/examples/matmul_tutorial/README.md

 sections -- e.g. ./demo3 1 0 1 0 0 will only run sections 1 and 3 of demo3.
 If only some arguments are specified, the rest will be assumed to be 0.

 # demo 0
-demo0 covers the basics of using matmul, and closely resembles tutorial 4 in HElib.
+demo0 covers the basics of using matmul, and closely resembles CKKS tutorial 4.
 - section 1: print matrix and vector
 - section 2: standard vector matrix multiplication
 - section 3: vector matrix multiplication with encoded matrix